hunterward98/school_projects/README.txt

 one of my latest, a file system for a real-time OS.
 I want to show my progress, but also all the experience I've gained strictly through University.
-Anyways, I've split this directory into the title of the classes that I took throughout my time at GU.
+Anyways, I've split this directory into the title of the classes that I took throughout my time at GU that I enjoyed.
 Because of the aforementioned issue about not getting most of my work from the University network drive, my projects from Operating Systems, Parallel Computing, and Embedded Systems are gone forever :( Fortunately, everything I learned from those classes is